MahdiDavoodi/Sievere/README.md

 ## For Developers.

 #### First of all,
-	- The way I implemented things is not efficient, good, or may not even correct and that's because I'm a beginner.
+*--> The way I implemented things is not efficient, good, or may not even correct and that's because I'm a beginner.*
-	- I don't know anything about design patterns and structures yet, so this repo is a piece of shit and It may be hard to contribute.
-I'm sorry for that.
+*--> I don't know anything about design patterns and structures yet, so this repo is a piece of shit and It may be hard to contribute.
+I'm sorry for that.*
-	- Consider helping me to fix my problems instead of shiting on me or my app.
+*--> Consider helping me to fix my problems instead of shiting on me or my app.*

 #### If you want to help or contribute,
-	- Thank you :).
+*--> Thank you :).*
-	- Please don't do anything about the TODO list.
-I want to work on new features by myself to improve my skills.
+*--> Please don't do anything about the TODO list.
+I want to work on new features by myself to improve my skills.*
-	- Feel free to create an issue.
+*--> Feel free to create an issue.*

 ##### Libraries that I used in my project: